API authentication

 In all following examples, $BASE_URL is used to represent the app's API endpoint.

-For a default root deployement, the API endpoint is /api
+For a default root deployment, the API endpoint is /api

 BASE_URL="http[s]://<host[:<port>]>/api"